Degrees, Certificates and Awards

 - To explore elements of our common human nature and to assist students in applying critical and informed judgments to the cultural achievements of their own and other cultures.

-Complete a minimum of eighteen (18) semester units of General Education courses to include at least one course from each of the following areas:
+Complete a minimum of 24-25 semester units of General Education courses to include at least one course from each of the following areas:

-Santa Barbara City College General Education (Areas A-D) Approved Course Listings
+Santa Barbara City College General Education (Areas 1-7) Approved Courses

 Code | Title | Units |